codership/documentation/galeracluster/source/sslsst.rst

       # mysqldump SST auth
       wsrep_sst_auth = sst_user:sst_password

 This configures the node to use ``mysqldump`` for state snapshot transfers over SSL.
-You must repeat this process on all other nodes in order for them to communicate securely with one another.

 When all nodes are updated to SSL, you can begin restarting the cluster.
 For more information on how to do this, see :doc:`startingcluster`.

 ----------------------------------